ablasettikuhn/Portfolio/README.md

 in green and shots missed in red, based on the minutes left.
 The first tall bar shows a higher number of shots missed when there is 1 minute left.
-The last two bars show a smaller number of shots missed when there are 11 minutes left and all shots missed when the game quarter starts (12 minutes left).</p>
+The last two bars show a smaller number of shots missed when there are 11 minutes left, and no shots when the game quarter starts (12 minutes left).</p>
 </blockquote>
 <p><br />
 </p>